replit/polygott/README.md

 languages.
 To do this, identify the `docker build` command which is run by the Makefile, and run it yourself with the `--no-cache` flag.

+The CI requires having up-to-date generated artifacts (the files in `out/`) committed to ensure a consistent Docker build environment.
+These will be refreshed by running the tests, or by running `make -B build/stamps/out`).

 ## Language configuration

 Each supported language has a